darraghmanning/2025-csc1097-mannind-8-gomezl-3/docs/proposal/proposal.md

 - Frontend Development: Use UI/UX principles to give the web app a sleek look.
 - Image generation: Develop Text-to-Image feature.
 - Documentation: Keep us ahead of the deadlines.
+- Git: Add issues to the git repository
 - Expo Preperation: Plan the stall for the expo and consider what need to be done for it.

 ## System Architecture Diagram